KalaayPT/Profit-Taker-Guide/beginner/basic-principles.md

 ## **6\.
 Clearing the Armor Phase**

 During the Armor Phase, you can only damage Profit-Taker with Archguns.
-The game does not consider Arquebex to be an Archgun.
+The game does not consider Arquebex (Voidrig's 4th ability) to be an Archgun.
 Players can choose to either have their frame wield the Archgun with the Archgun Deployer or have their Necramech wield it.
 Both options come with up-and downsides:

 When wielding the Archgun on your frame, your buffs are applied to the Arch-gun, making it easy to deal a lot of damage.
 However, deploying the Arch-gun takes about 3 seconds, during which you can easily die to your surroundings or lose enough health to die or force you to heal again.
 Additionally, when you put away your Arch-gun, you can’t instantly get it back.
 Based on the gun’s max ammo and the ammo you use, you have to wait up to 5 minutes to use the Arch-gun again.